WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Nebraska/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input file and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Site* specific columns.
 - Assign state agency info to the *WaDE Site* specific columns.
-See *ID_Allocation Schema Mapping to WaDE_QA* for specific details.
+See *NE_Allocation Schema Mapping to WaDE_QA.xlsx* for specific details.
 Items of note are as follows...
     - *County* = **County**, Unspecified if not given.
     - *Latitude* = **Lat**.
     - *Longitude* = **Long**.